doug-moen/openscad2/rfc/Functional_Geometry.md

 for improved scaleability.
 The kernel is written in C++, but most of the graphics primitives are written in Python for extensibility.
 Preview seems really fast (compared to OpenSCAD).
-STL generation seems pretty good: it uses edge and feature detection to avoid the obvious glitches seen in ImplicitCAD generated STL.
+STL generation is fast and high quality: it uses edge and feature detection to avoid the obvious glitches seen in ImplicitCAD generated STL.

 ## My Approach